wagtail-nest/wagtail-polymath/CONTRIBUTING.md

 ### Get Started!

 Ready to contribute?
-Here's how to set up `wagtail-mathblock` for local development.
+Here's how to set up `wagtail-polymath` for local development.

 1. Fork the `wagtail-polymath` repo on GitHub.
 2. Clone your fork locally: